aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/styleflag/_index.md

 ### getFontSize() {#getFontSize--}

+<b>@deprecated.</b> Please use the 'fontSize' property instead.
 Font size setting will be applied.

 ```javascript
 getFontSize() : boolean;